42fh/transcendence/Docs/backend/notification_system.md

 The `Notification` model is responsible for storing notification data related to a user.
 It includes:

 - **`user`**: The user who will receive the notification.
+- **`type`**: The type of notification, which can be one of the following:
+  - `invitation-tournament`
+  - `invitation-game`
+  - `message`
-- **`message`**: The content of the notification.
+- **`content`**: The content of the notification, which can either be a WebSocket URL or the content of the message.
 - **`created_at`**: Timestamp when the notification was created.
 - **`is_read`**: Boolean flag to indicate whether the notification has been read.

 ### Integration Steps for Another Django App

-TL;DR: create a signal handler that will add a notification to the model in the chat app, the rest is handled
+TL;DR: create a signal handler that will add a notification to the model in the chat app, the rest is handled.

 If you want to integrate this notification system into another Django app, follow these steps: